FChannel0/FChannel-Server/README.md

 ### Docker

 `Please consider submitting a pull request if you set up a FChannel instance with Docker with instructions on how to do so`

+# Support

+Any support is appreciated all funds go to hosting and development of the project

+XMR - 85ma5KYR8Jk8zhGospQ8DeMNUrY74rQqEgiiPHvKHbowa37TAa5MLUD8RBaupw5oAxWmpFDrSAxsDbeXcfoAwiZF69mq4CE